JackWalpole/splitwavepy/docs/tutorial.rst

 ---------------------

 By default, if no data is provided, SplitWavePy will make some synthetic data.
 Data is stored in a *Pair* object.
 I will use a synthetic to demonstrate the basic features of the code.
-Jump to :ref:`real_data`.
+Jump to :ref:`realdata`.

 .. .. autoclass:: splitwavepy.core.pair.Pair